Select Page

 • Assorted grinders

-The Metal Shop and Foundry has brakes and shears to six feet and three separate rollers, tubing benders, Beverly shears, power hammer, metal drill press, and a metal cutting band saw.
-The building houses a wax room and a mold room to produce ceramic shell molds for bronze casting.
-The metal shop has both inside and outside bays, with full systems for TIG, MIG and gas welding.
-There is also the basic setup for cold glasswork with band saw, flat lap, and angle arbor grinder along with three kilns for casting and slumping glass.
+The Metal Studio and Foundry has an array of equipment and space for metalwork of multiple scales, including a wax room, mold room, and slurry room for bronze casting.
+The Metal Studio has both inside and outside bays, with full systems for TIG, MIG and gas welding.
+There is also the basic setup for cold glasswork and three kilns for casting and slumping glass.

 • Bronze furnace